Plastic Litter and Waste Reduction Campaign

 The world's oceans are being filled with materials that take hundreds to thousands of years to decompose and the problem will only grow worse if action is not taken.

-The US EPA estimates that west coast communities spend over $520 million each year to keep marine debris from polluting our waters--about $13 for each resident.
+In August 2013, the NRDC estimated that local California communities spend over $428 million each year to keep marine debris from polluting our waters--an average of $10.71 per resident.

 60-80% of marine debris overall and up to 90% of floating debris is plastic.
 Furthermore, 80% of marine debris is estimated to be land-sourced, mostly from urban runoff, like the trash pictured here in the L.A.
 River.
 This marine debris rides ocean currents that can take it across the globe, as evidenced by the beach debris on remote Pacific Atolls.
 As plastic is broken down by the sun it joins the great mass of plastic particles in our oceans.